Holding cryptocurrency online need not be risky when held in a multi-sig wallet with an insurance backed guarantee protecting funds.

 Funds can only be accessed with your authorization so your funds stay secure.

-Your funds are retrieved and sent back to you as soon as possible. upon a validated claim.
+Funds are retrieved and sent back to you as soon as possible upon a validated claim.

 This comes down to how much you care about the contents of your wallet.
 Over time cryptocurrency is becoming increasingly valuable and as such holding cryptocurrency comes with more risk; such as security risks through hacking and fraud as well as the risk of losing access to a wallet through misplaced keys.